Device-independent Randomness Expansion with Entangled Photons

-For demonstration purposes, and because the protocol analysis was performed months after the experimental run and data acquisition were completed, we determined the input and protocol parameters from both the commissioning data and knowledge of how many blocks were acquired during the experiment.
-After considering the tradeoffs, we set our soundness error to be $\epsilon=5.7\times 10^{-7}$, corresponding to $5$-sigma, as this enables good expansion with reasonable security.
-We then constrain the parameters so that a heuristically determined probability of success satisfies $p_{\mathrm{succ}} \geq 99.38\SI{\%}$, exceeding the conventional one-sided $2.5$-sigma criterion as a compromise between good completeness and expansion.
-Based on these criteria, we choose $k_{\text{out}}=1,181,264,237$, $G_{\min}=1,616,998,677$, $\beta=4.7614\times 10^{-8}$, and $N_b=56,070,910$, where $N_b$ is the actual number of non-commissioning blocks acquired in the experiment.
-The associated extractor parameters are $m_{\text{in}}=14,698,652,631,040$, $\epsilon_{\text{ext}}=1.78 \times 10^{-9}$ and $d_{\text{s}}=3,725,074$.
+For demonstration purposes, and because the protocol analysis was performed months after the experimental run and data acquisition were completed, we determined the protocol parameters from both the commissioning data and knowledge of how many blocks were acquired during the experiment.
+After considering the tradeoffs, we set our soundness error to be $\epsilon=5.7\times 10^{-7}$, corresponding to the $5$-sigma criterion, as this enables good expansion with reasonable security.
+We then constrain the parameters so that a heuristically determined probability of success satisfies $p_{\mathrm{succ}} \geq 0.9938$, exceeding the conventional one-sided $2.5$-sigma criterion as a compromise between good completeness and expansion.
+Based on these criteria, we choose $k_{\text{out}}=1,181,264,237$, $W_{\min}=1,616,998,677$, $\beta=4.7614\times 10^{-8}$, and $N_b=56,070,910$, where $N_b$ is the actual number of non-commissioning blocks acquired in the experiment.
+The associated extractor parameters are $m_{\text{in}}=14,698,652,631,040$, $\epsilon_{\text{ext}}=1.78 \times 10^{-9}$, $d_{\text{s}}=3,725,074$, and $\sigma_{\text{in}}=1,181,264,480$.
 Based on these choices, if all non-commissioning blocks are used for achieving a successful randomness expansion, the expected expansion ratio $k_{\mathrm{out}}/k_{\mathrm{in}}$ is $1.105$.
 If success is achieved before processing all blocks, the actual expansion ratio improves as fewer input bits are consumed to certify the same number of output bits.
-See Sect.~\ref{sect:commission} of the SI for more details.
 Any random bits used for commissioning or calibration purposes can be obtained from pseudorandom sources, and therefore do not count as consumed randomness in our analysis.
+We emphasize that the success probability is heuristically determined based on the commissioning data and under the assumption that the entropy witness accumulated over the subsequent non-commissioning blocks for expansion analysis is normally distributed.
+For more details behind parameter determination, see the Supplementary Information.